 The thermal properties of pyrex as it constantly tries to equilibrates to slight changes in the air temperature probably limits quality to 1/10 wavefront anyhow.

-normal interferometric tests with a Bath interferometer against a
+Besides the normal interferometric tests with a Bath interferometer

-flat, he also applies phase contrast tests that show the roughness of
+against a flat, he also applies phase contrast tests that show the

-the optics.
-This test is made at double sensitivity as well, since
+roughness of the optics.
+This test is made at double sensitivity as well,

 Much of the information in this article was found at the ATM list archives.